open-horizon/open-horizon.github.io/docs/using_edge_services/policy_user_cases.md

 The node policy (set by the technician that sets up the ATMs) states facts about each node; for example, whether the ATM has a camera and the type of location the ATM is in.
 This information is easy for the technician to determine and specify.

-The service policy is a statement about what the service requires to operate correctly (in this case a camera).
+The service policy is a statement about what the service requires to operate correctly (in this case, a camera).
 The third-party service developer knows this information, even though they do not know which customer is using it.
 If the customer has other ATMs that do not have cameras, these services are not deployed to those ATMs because of this constraint.

 The deployment policy is defined by the customer CIO (or whoever is managing their edge fabric).
 This defines the overall service deployment for the business.
 In this case, the CIO expresses the desired service deployment outcome, that atm1 should be used for walk-up ATMs and atm2 should be used for drive-through ATMs.